About Shawn Kennedy, MA, RN, FAAN, editor-in-chief (emerita)

 COVID-19 has focused worldwide attention on the vital importance of nursing.

 While in-person events have all been canceled because of the COVID-19 pandemic, what has not been lost is the attention to what nurses do and their courage and commitment to provide care to all who need it.
 And as with colleagues who performed their duties in other pandemics, combat zones, and life-threatening disasters, nurses today have not flinched in the face of great personal risk.
-I’m in awe of nurses who traveled […]
+I’m in awe of nurses who traveled from around […]

 Go to Top